 A: No. The Weekly Writes program is designed to help structure and inspire your personal writing time, and assist you in creating new work.
-You may submit one piece at the end of the program to be considered for publication.
+You may submit one prose piece, or a set of five poems, at the end of the program to be considered for publication.

-Q: What will the prompts be like?
+Q: What will the prose prompts be like?
 What are scaffolded prompts?

 A: Each week participants will receive three prompts.
-The first will be for generating brand new short work, like a piece of flash fiction, a dispatch, or a flash essay.
-The second and third prompts will be scaffolded, which means that each one will help you build and revise a piece week-by-week, from brainstorming to final editing.
-One set of scaffolded prompts will be for a short story, and one will be for an essay.
+The first and second will be for generating brand new short work, like a piece of flash fiction, a dispatch, or an essay.
+The third prompt each week will be scaffolded, which means that every one will help you build and revise a story week-by-week, from brainstorming to final editing.

 Q: How does the expedited submission work?
 Will I get feedback from an editor?